 It is only when the matter becomes public, such as through a media campaign or open letter, that the company may be compelled to make disclosure through the market announcement platform.

-Most issuers would consider a requisition of a shareholders' meeting and the requirement to put a shareholder resolution as a matter that triggers a continuous disclosure obligation and make disclosure to the market
+Most issuers would consider a requisition of a shareholders' meeting and the requirement to submit a shareholder resolution as triggering a continuous disclosure obligation and making disclosure to the market.